sandialabs/sceptre-phenix-docs/src/configuration.md

 `phenix`, as it describes a network topology to be deployed in `minimega` that can be used by one or more experiments to be executed.

-A topology is comprised of one or more _nodes_, which is a VM, each including system descriptions and configurations, as well as any networking settings required to connect all of the nodes in a topology together.
-This configuration becomes the basis for most of the minimega commands later created in the relevant minimega startup script.
+A topology is comprised of one or more _nodes_, which can either be a VM (`external: false` - the default) or an external node (`external: true`), each including system descriptions and configurations, as well as any networking settings required to connect all of the nodes in a topology together.
+This configuration becomes the basis for most of the minimega commands later created in the relevant minimega startup script (at least for internal VMs).

 ### Default Settings

 If left unmodified or unset, the following are the default settings for each
 node:

+- external will be set to `false`
 - memory will be set to `512`MB
 - vcpus will be set to `1`
 - snapshot will be set to `true`